Mykezero/Mykezero.github.io/_posts/2017-3-1-abstract-test-cases.md

 ```

 Now, when a new SFTP file uploader is created, it will be a matter of
-subclassing from our abstract test case to ensure that the SFTP file uploader
+sub classing from our abstract test case to ensure that the SFTP file uploader
 upholds the contract for guarding against these invalid inputs.